I enjoy running marathons, hiking in the mountains, gardening, and pampering my cat.

 The dwarf umbrella tree, Schefflera arboricola, is an evergreen shrub native to Southeast Asia.
-It's popularity as a houseplant and in landscaping in tropical climates is augmented by its tolerance of unfavorable conditions, including lack of water and sunlight.
+Its popularity as a houseplant and in landscaping in tropical climates is augmented by its tolerance of unfavorable conditions (including lack of water and sunlight).

-It can grow to around five feet in height, but with proper trimming and care, can remain small in size and be a wonder bonsai plant.
-Their leaves of can come in two different colors: solid green or a variegated variety, with yellow or white patches on the leaves.
+It can grow to around five feet in height, but with proper trimming and care, can remain small in size and be a wonderful bonsai plant.
+Their leaves can come in two different colors: solid green or a variegated variety, with yellow or white patches on the leaves.
 The variegated type is the most popular for bonsai.